concord-consortium/codap-plugin-api/README.md

 ## Deployment

-Production releases to S3 are based on the contents of the /dist folder and are built automatically by Github Actions for each branch pushed to GitHub and each merge into production.
+Production releases to S3 are based on the contents of the /dist folder and are built automatically by GitHub Actions for each branch pushed to GitHub and each merge into production.

 Merges into production are deployed to http://starter-projects.concord.org.